cedx/biscuits.dart/doc/usage/api.md

 ```

 ## dynamic **putObjectIfAbsent**(String key, dynamic Function() ifAbsent, [CookieOptions options])
-Looks up the value of the specified key, or add a new value if it isn't there.
+Looks up the cookie with the specified key, or add a new cookie if it isn't there.

 Returns the deserialized value associated to the key, if there is one.
-Otherwise calls `ifAbsent` to get a new value, serializes and associates the key to that value, and then returns the new value:
+Otherwise calls `ifAbsent` to get a new value,
+serializes and associates the key to that value, and then returns the new value:

 ```dart
 import 'package:biscuits/biscuits.dart';